NAU-OSS/DisBOT/CODE_OF_CONDUCT.md

 If a contributor has issues with a project maintainer, they are welcome to contact another maintainer about the problem.
 Maintainers are expected to remain nuetral and provide support in the case of a community dispute.

 ---

+## Reporting

+Please report behavior to the project maintainers.
+Private communication with screenshots of what was said would be best.

+---